Skip to main content

 Set a growth or improvement goal and then make sure you stick with it

-Updated over a week ago
+Updated over 2 weeks ago

-We all have personal goals and ways of working we wished we followed through on.
+We all have personal goals and ways of working we wish we followed through on.
 Many of us promise to always pre-read before meetings or stop to listen when someone disagrees with us.
 Most of us fail to actually do those things.

 Personal Habit helps you deliver on your commitments.

-How to create a Personal Habit
+How to Create a Personal Habit

-1. Click on Habit in the left side navigation bar, then click My Habit
+1. Click on Habit in the left-side navigation bar, then click My Habit

 2. Click Create Habits